 Where settlements between an injured party and one of the infringers are made, this infringer is in principle no longer liable for any claims of this injured party against any of the other parties to the infringement.
 The infringer who has concluded the settlement will only have to step-in in cases where the remaining claim of the injured party is not compensated by the other cartelists (however, this liability can be contractually excluded in, for example, a settlement agreement).

 Redress for damages payments from other antitrust infringers is subject to the relative responsibility of the participant (see above).
 Redress from an immunity or leniency recipient is limited to the damage the immunity or leniency recipient caused to his or her direct and indirect purchasers.

 Future developments and outlook

-1 Bernt Elsner and Dieter Zandler are partners and Marlene Wimmer-Nistelberger is a senior associate at CMS Reich-Rohrwig Hainz Rechtsanwälte GmbH.
+1 Bernt Elsner and Dieter Zandler are partners, and Arno Scharf is an associate, at CMS Reich-Rohrwig Hainz Rechtsanwälte GmbH.

 3 OGH 26 May 2014, 8 Ob 81/13i.

 4 OGH 2 August 2012, 4 Ob 46/12m.